rawnly/hawk/README.md

 Download the [latest release](https://github.com/rawnly/hawk/releases/latest) and move in your `$PATH`

+### From source
-From source: make sure to have your rust environment ready, then:
+make sure to have your rust environment ready, then:

 - Clone the repo
 - Run `cargo build -r` or `make build`